DJ Awards: History

-In 2013, the sixteenth edition the theme was the element of Earth.
+In 2013, the theme for the sixteenth edition was the element of Earth.
 Winners presented with the Kryptonite award included Luciano for Tech House; Deep House went to Solomun.
 And Hot Natured for Electronic Live Performance.
 Cristian Varela for Techno, and Newcomer went to Uner.
 Armin Van Buuren who again won two awards scooping Trance and International DJ and Electro House went to Hardwell.
 The Lifetime Achievement went to Jerry Greenberg, and Outstanding Contribution went to Kathy Sledge (Sister Sledge).

-For the seventeenth edition in 2014 the chosen theme was Love and some of the winners included Carl Cox who picked up two awards for Best International DJ and Best Techno DJ, Skrillex picked up the award for Best Drum & Bass/Dubstep DJ, and Disclosure won Best Live Electronic Performance.
+For the seventeenth edition in 2014 the chosen theme was Love.
+Some of the winners included Carl Cox (who picked up two awards, one for Best International DJ and another Best Techno DJ), Skrillex (who won the award for Best Drum & Bass/Dubstep DJ), and Disclosure (whowon Best Live Electronic Performance).
 Some of the Special Awards given on the night went to DJ Harvey for his Outstanding Contribution to EDM, Best Ibiza DJ to Iban Mendoza and Track of the Season went to Patrick Topping.

-In 2015, the eighteenth edition was held and the theme for the year was “Meet on the Beat” among the winners were Spanish DJ, Cuartero took the best Newcomer award, Hardwell picked up two awards in the electro/progressive house, and international categories.
+In 2015, the eighteenth edition was held; the theme for the year was “Meet on the Beat”.
+Spanish DJ, Cuartero took the best Newcomer award, Hardwell picked up two awards in the electro/progressive house, and international categories.
 South Africa was voted best dance nation and South African DJ Black Coffee won the best breakthrough award.

-The 2016 ceremony was the 19th edition of DJ Awards held on 3 October at Pacha Club the theme this year was “Let's Dance” (Tribute to David Bowie) among others the new winners this year were DJ Anna from Brazil, Carl Cox, Black Coffee, Claptone, The Martinez Brothers, Matador and Mihalis Safras.
+The 2016 ceremony was the 19th edition of DJ Awards held on 3 October at Pacha Club.
+The theme for the year was “Let's Dance”, in tribute to David Bowie.
+Among others the new winners this year were DJ Anna from Brazil, Carl Cox, Black Coffee, Claptone, The Martinez Brothers, Matador and Mihalis Safras.

 For the twenty-first edition held in 2018, the best Deep House DJ was the South African Black Coffee, the best Techno DJ was Joseph Capriati, the best Tech House DJ was Patrick Topping, House Master was Roger Sanchez (United States), Best Trance DJ was Paul van Dyk (Germany), best Newcomer DJ was Alex Kennon, best Bass DJ was Andy C., best International DJ was Carl Cox (England), Best House Artist was the English CamelPhat, Best Progressive House DJ was the Argentine Hernan Cattaneo.
 Argentina was also elected Best Dance Nation of 2018.

-In 2019, the 22nd edition, the theme chosen was "Plastic No More". the best Deep House DJ was Maya Jane Coles (England), the best House DJ was Kerri Chandler (United States), the best International DJ was Carl Cox (England), best Progressive House was Hernan Cattaneo (Argentina), best Tech House DJ was Michael Bibi, best Newcomer artist was ONYVAA, best Melodic House & Techno was Maceo Plex (United States), best Electronic Live Performer was Stephan Bodzin (Germany), best Afro House artist was Da Capo, best Deep Tech was Butch, and best Trance artist was Aly & Fila (Egypt).
+In 2019, the 22nd edition, the theme chosen was "Plastic No More".
+The best Deep House DJ was Maya Jane Coles (England), the best House DJ was Kerri Chandler (United States), the best International DJ was Carl Cox (England), best Progressive House was Hernan Cattaneo (Argentina), best Tech House DJ was Michael Bibi, best Newcomer artist was ONYVAA, best Melodic House & Techno was Maceo Plex (United States), best Electronic Live Performer was Stephan Bodzin (Germany), best Afro House artist was Da Capo, best Deep Tech was Butch, and best Trance artist was Aly & Fila (Egypt).